 When you configure your server for Remote Web Access, the Set Up Anywhere Access Wizard attempts to set up the router.
 If you change routers or change settings on the router, you must rerun the Set Up Your Router Wizard.
 For more information, see the following topics:

 During this step, Windows Server Essentials attempts to automatically configure your router by using UPnP commands.
 To do this, your router must support UPnP standards, and the UPnP setting must be enabled on your router.

 Your network configuration should follow the supported network requirements for Windows Server Essentials.
 There should be only one router on your network.

 If the router is not set up by the Set Up Your Domain Name Wizard, you must manually forward port 443.
-For information about how to set up port forwarding on your router, see Router Setup.
+For information about how to set up port forwarding on your router, see the Small Business Server forum.

 To set up your new router